phodal/awesome-iot/README.md

 * [PrivateEyePi](http://projects.privateeyepi.com/) - Home Automation and Monitoring Projects for Raspberry Pi
 * [RaZberry](http://razberry.z-wave.me/) - RaZberry brings Z-Wave to the Raspberry PI platform.
 * **[Smart Mirror ★ 1181 ⧗ 0](https://github.com/evancohen/smart-mirror)** - The fairest of them all.
 A DIY voice controlled smart mirror with IoT integration.
-* [Mozilla Smart Home](https://github.com/mozilla/smarthome.iot) - offers a middle ground between "in a box" solutions like Apple Homekit and DIY solutions like Raspberry Pi

 ## IDE